Kratovo, Russia

 Kratovo (Кра́тово) is an urban locality (a suburban (dacha) settlement) in Ramensky District of Moscow Oblast, Russia, located 40 km southeast of Moscow.
 Population:

 Zoe Williams of The Guardian wrote that Kratovo "resembles a Russian Guildford with high hedges, gigantic trees, the careful, botanical planning of expensive privacy." and that the locality "has a reputation for being full of former KGB safe houses, though I couldn’t find one Moscovite who would vouch for that."

 History

-On 10 June 2017, a 50-year-old man opened fire on passers-by in the settlement, killing four people.
+On 10 June 2017, a 50-year-old man opened fire on passers-by in the settlement, killing five people.

 Notable people

-Yuriy Borzakovskiy, who took home the gold in the men's 800-meter run at the 2004 Summer Olympics in Athens, was born in Kratovo.
-Sergei Eisenstein and Sergei Prokofiev had dachas here.
+Yuriy Borzakovskiy, who won gold in the men's 800-meter race at the 2004 Summer Olympics in Athens, was born in Kratovo.
+Sergei Eisenstein and Sergei Prokofiev had dachas here, and Soviet dissident Valeriya Novodvorskaya also spent time in a rented dacha here.

-George Blake, famous Cold War spy [b.1922] lives in a dacha in Kratovo.
+George Blake, a famous Cold War spy, lived in a dacha in Kratovo as well as State Duma member Viktor Ilyukhin.